Hall scores again, Swayman solid as Bruins blank Islanders

 Boston scored the game’s first goal with just 2.4 seconds remaining in the first.

-Defender Mike Reilly, another of Boston’s trade-deadline pickups, took a pass from Patrice Bergeron and slipped it between Kyle Palmieri and Scott Mayfield to Pastrnak as he waited at the top of the slot.
+Reilly took a pass from Patrice Bergeron and slipped it between Kyle Palmieri and Scott Mayfield to Pastrnak as he waited at the top of the slot.
 Pastrnak controlled it and placed his snap shot just under the crossbar.

-The teams meet one final time this season May 10 in Boston.
+The teams meet one final time this season on May 10 in Boston.

+“This is the group that is going to be here until the end of the season, so you’re trying to build something special,” Pastrnak said.

 EARLY CHALLENGES